thestippe/thestippe.github.io/_drafts/statistics/bayesian_workflow.md

 This part of the flow is called model comparison or model averaging, although in most cases you won't be really averaging over the models.

-If the model looks good enough, you can stuck here and use the informations that you extracted from the model.
+If the model looks good enough, you can stick here and use the information that you extracted from the model.

 We also include sensitivity analysis into this step, as different